W4RH4WK/Debloat-Windows-10/README.md

 recommend using a different (more interactive) tool -- and there are a lot of them out there.

+Also note that gaming related apps and services will be removed / disabled.
+If you intend to use your system for gaming, adjust the scripts accordingly.

 **There is no undo**, I recommend only using these scripts on a fresh installation (including Windows Updates).
 Test everything after running them before doing anything else.
 Also there is no guarantee that everything will